 Who has been cast?

-So far, the only two confirmed for a role in the series is Tesfaye and Lily-Rose Depp, whose character is unofficial at this stage.
+Initially, the only two confirmed for a role in the series were Tesfaye and Lily-Rose Depp, whose character is unofficial at this stage.
 Deadline reports that Depp will likely play the troubled pop star, which makes sense given her mother's singing background, but HBO have not confirmed anything thus far.
+Thankfully, there have been some developments, although it's all a bit up in the air right now.
+Troye Sivan, Suzanna Son and Steve Zissis, as well as Tyson Ritter were all cast, alongside Melanie Liburd, Maya Eshet and Nico Hiraga.

 When will it be released?